manugh1/Spring-Anti-Fraud-System/README.md

 _Note that these are just basic examples of the most common endpoints.
 The full list of endpoints is available in the table above._

+## Frontend

+The frontend is separated from the backend and can be found in [this repository](https://github.com/dan-koller/React-Anti-Fraud-Frontend).
+It is a React application that uses the [Semantic UI React](https://react.semantic-ui.com/) library for styling.

+There is also a legacy version of the frontend that uses Thymeleaf templates and server-side rendering.
+It can be found as a [separate package](https://github.com/dan-koller/Spring-Anti-Fraud-System/releases) in this repository.
+Instructions on how to run it are available in the README file of the package.
+However, it is not recommended to use it as it is not actively maintained.

 ## Architecture

 The system is built on a [Spring Framework](https://spring.io/) application context.
 The application itself follows the